alexxarisis/MultithreadingIO/README.md

-# Multithreading IO in OS
+# Multithreading IO

-Tempering with a given open source OS storaging system (kiwi) to enable multithreading reads and writes.
+### *University Project*
+---

+Implemented multithreaded IO operations in the [kiwi OS](https://github.com/aejsmith/kiwi).

+* Enabled support for parallel reads and single write operations.

+* Through use of threads and mutex locks.

-The 'changed files' contains all the files changed to accomplish multithreading reads and writes in the storage system.
+The changes took place in a part of the Kiwi OS, its storage system.

-Supports multi-reads and single writes in paraller.
+All the changes are recorded in the `Edited Files` directory.

+An explanation of the changes is recorded in `Report.pdf`, but it is written in Greek.

+*Although, it also contains the results of the test runs in screenshots.*